-State of Florida Emergency Response Links and Documents: www.freshfromflorida.com/animalemergency
+State of Florida Emergency Response Links and Documents (links to up-to-date notices like an Animal Movement Waiver): www.freshfromflorida.com/animalemergency

-The Atlantic hurricane season is upon us again until November 30, 2017.
-Although we always hope that most of the activity will remain offshore in the Atlantic, we have been very fortunate in the last several years that a major hurricane has not hit Florida.
-With Hurricane Irma tracking into the Caribbean and towards the Florida Keys, the time to prepare our homes and our farms is now.
-The leading causes of large animal deaths from hurricane Andrew were collapsed barns, electrocution, and kidney failure secondary to dehydration.
-Advanced disaster planning for your family, your pets, and your horses is crucial to minimize panic and consequences should a storm strike your area.
+The Atlantic hurricane season runs from June 1 through November 30.
+The time to prepare our homes and farms is now!
+Advanced disaster planning for your family, your pets, and your horses is critical.
 A comprehensive disaster plan should include how to prepare before the storm, what to have available during the storm, and considerations for after the storm.

 Before the Storm